microchip-pic-avr-examples/pic18f47q10-adcc-sensor-data-acquisition-mplab/README.md

 ## Hardware setup

-1. Connect BLE2 click board in mikroBUS slot 1 of the curiosity nano base clicks board.
+1. Connect BLE2 click board in mikroBUS slot 1 of the curiosity nano base for click boards.

 2. Analog output from UV click is used in this demo.
 On UV click board resolder the A/D SEL jumper J1 (zero-ohm resistor) to AN position to use analog output.
 By default, the jumper is soldered in the ADC position.

-3. Connect UV/Ambient click board in mikroBUS slot 3 of the curiosity nano base clicks board.
+3. Connect UV/Ambient click board in mikroBUS slot 3 of the curiosity nano base for click boards.

 4. Following table shows the list of port pins of PIC18F47Q10 device used in the example along with the signal names.